BlakvGhost/PHPValidator/README.md

 ## Support

-For support, you can reach out to me by email at <dev@username-blakvghost.com>.
+For support, you can reach out to me by email at <kabirou.alassane@ferraydigitalsolutions.bj>.
 Feel free to contact me if you have any questions or need assistance with PHPValidator.

 ## License